 When the focus is on helping individuals become fully successful, they feel valued and this in turn leads to higher levels of engagement and performance, which leads to achievement of organisational goals.
 As a consequence, everyone wins – employees, managers as well as other stakeholders.

 So how can you adopt and implement the principles and practices of ECLD?
 Or, if your organisation is not yet ready, how can you prepare your managers and employees for this modern approach to workplace learning?
+Take a look at the workshops we offer at the Centre for Modern Workplace Learning.

 Latest posts by Jane Hart (see all)